forestryio/forestry.io/hugo/content/docs/guides/developing-with-jekyll/project-structure.md

     weight: 8

 ---
 In Jekyll, project structure and naming is very important.
-The way you structure and name your project directly effects the organization of your built static site.
+The way you structure and name your project directly affects the organization of your built static site.

 For example, a Jekyll site may look like this: